Konnkeryou/Terminal-Application/Software Development Plan.md

 There are no system requirements for this game, it should just be able to run on any computer's terminal, although not tested in windows.

+## Running the game:
+User should be able to run the game straight in the terminal by navigating to relative path and executing ( python3 konkerorhangman.py)

 ### Game Instructions